 - Taking steps so that clerks can see the usefulness of their work and appreciate its context.
 For example, if research or writing work is being done for a CLC, the clerk might visit the centre to understand the general nature of its work and clients.

 - Identifying specific tasks and projects which are practicable, given the limited period of the clerkship.
 Are there specific projects that can be started and completed within the period?
 Are there cases being handled by the firm to which the clerk can usefully contribute?
-For example, by undertaking research or helping in some other way?
+For example, by undertaking limited-scope research or helping in some other way?
 The firm’s pro bono coordinator could contact lawyers in the firm who are working on pro bono matters to ask about involving vacation clerks on those matters.
-The coordinator might contact community legal organisations with which the firm has a relationship to see whether there are particular research projects suitable for vacation clerks.
+The coordinator could also contact community legal organisations with which the firm has a relationship to see whether there are particular research projects suitable for vacation clerks.
 The coordinator’s enquiries should be made well in advance of the clerkship starting.
 Some firms find that team projects, involving two or three clerks (as well as other lawyers in the firm), work particularly well.

 - Ensuring clerks can allocate sufficient time to pro bono legal work.
 Smaller projects may be appropriately dealt with in a clerk’s ‘spare time’.
 However, this will not work for larger projects, for which time will need to be factored into the clerk’s position and expectations of other work reduced accordingly.

 - Ensuring there are clear lines of responsibility for, and supervision of, pro bono legal work.
 If the clerk is undertaking a project for and liaising with an external agency, a person in the firm should supervise and support the clerk in relation to the project.

 Examples of pro bono legal work that can be done by vacation clerks include: